-3. Model Dealer sites: The Modelstore & Pufferwillies both have large stocks of older models and searching these sites may again give you an idea of the current value of a model.
+3. Model Dealer sites: The Modelstore & Hattons both have large stocks of older models and searching these sites may again give you an idea of the current value of a model.

 Where to Sell Models

-1. Model Dealers: There are several model dealers who specialize in model buses and may make offers on individual models or whole collections, generally speaking dealers will offer a flat price per model when dealing with large collections of standard release models, they will probably offer more for the rarest commissioned models, but you need to remember that the dealer is running a business and will need to make a profit and cover his overheads, so don't therefore be surprised if your offered considerably less than the prices printed in a price guide or found on sellers sites.
+1. Model Dealers: There are several model dealers who specialize in model buses and may make offers on individual models or whole collections, generally speaking dealers will offer a flat price per model when dealing with large collections of standard release models, they will probably offer more for the rarest commissioned models, but you need to remember that the dealer is running a business and will need to make a profit and cover their overheads, so don't therefore be surprised if your offered considerably less than the prices printed in a price guide or found on sellers sites.

 Daves Diecast Models | Hattons Model Railways | The Modelstore.co.uk | TTC Diecast | Little Wheels

 If any other dealers would like to be listed here please email for a free site or email link insertion

-2.eBay: The good thing about eBay is that it has a big audience, so listing your model here will give you access to a large number of potential buyers, the bad news is that there's a strong likelihood that there will be numerous identical models to the one you are selling, so buyers are unlikely to bid high or buy it if the asking price is high.
+2.eBay: The good thing about eBay is that it has a big audience, so listing your model here will give you access to a large number of potential buyers, the bad news is that there's a strong likelihood that there will be numerous identical models to the one you are selling, so buyers are unlikely to bid high or buy it if the "Buy it Now" price is high.
 There are also fee's for listing each item, which are payable whether of not you sell the model, if you do sell it eBay will also take an additional commission & their will be fees to use online payment services such as Paypal etc. (see selling on eBay section below).

 eBay UK | eBay USA